 - Pain in the arms, back, jaw, neck, or stomach

 - Rapid or shallow breathing

-Although symptoms of chest pain and discomfort occur in both men and women, women are somewhat more likely to experience shortness of breath, back or jaw pain, nausea or vomiting.
-It’s important to recognize these symptoms because women in general are more likely to delay emergency treatment.
+Although symptoms of chest pain and discomfort occur in both men and women, women are somewhat more likely to experience:

-Our heart and vascular physicians provide comprehensive care for heart conditions, from screening and diagnosis through treatment and recovery.
+The renowned cardiac specialists Cape Cod Healthcare’s Heart and Vascular Institute provide comprehensive care for heart conditions, from screening and diagnosis through treatment and recovery.

-Learn more about heart attack in our online health library, including ways to reduce your risks.
+Learn more about heart attack at the National Institute of Health, including ways to reduce your risks.